 Northern Mesopotamia had come increasingly under Sumerian influence from the 4th millennium onwards.
 It is possible that Nineveh, the later imperial capital of the Assyrian empire, may have begun life as a a colony of Sumerian merchants.
 The archaeological site of Nineveh, Tell Brak, reveals a city as large as leading Sumerian city, built around a Sumerian-style temple.

-Urbanism declined in northern Mesopotamia around 3000 BC, for reasons which may have been to do with the climate, or perhaps with the movements of peoples in that area.
+Urbanism declined in northern Mesopotamia around 3000 BCE, for reasons which may have been to do with the climate, or perhaps with the movements of peoples in that area.
 From the mid-3rd millennium, however, it spread again.
-The region became a centre of long-distance trade, with Assyrian trading colonies springing up hundreds of miles away in Asia Minor.
+The region became a center of long-distance trade, with Assyrian trading colonies springing up hundreds of miles away in Asia Minor.

 Under foreign domination

 Assyria was again briefly united with southern Mesopotamia when Hammurabi, king of Babylon, brought the whole of Mesopotamia under his rule.
 After Hammurabi’s death Assyria reasserted its independence.
 In the next century, however, it fell under the control of the Mitanni.

 In c.
 1360 BCE, however, the king of Assyria, Ashur-uballit I (1365-1330 BCE), was able to break free from Mitanni rule, and then occupy the eastern half of the kingdom.
 With the Hittites occupying the rest of their kingdom, the Mitanni vanished from history.